PhilipQuirke/verified_transformers/mixed_model.md

   - A positive-answer-subtraction-specific node promotes the BS answer when the operator is "-" and D > D'
   - A negative-answer-subtraction-specific node promotes the NS answer when the operator is "-" and D < D'
 - We assume that the mixed model has upgraded the Dn.C and Dn.Cm nodes in a similar way to cope with the 3 cases
   - We assume that some nodes promotes (selects) the desired answer (paralleling the BA/BS/NS promotion technique)

+Part 27 in VerifiedArithmeticAnalyse.ipynb investigates this hypothesis.